docker-oxford/local-registry/README.md

 ## Set up temporary server

-Get a hold of a server somewhere with a public IP
+Get a hold of a server somewhere with a public IP.

 ## Set DNS

-Point registry.yourdomain.com to the public IP
+Point ``registry.yourdomain.com`` to the public IP of the temporary server.

 ## Run letsencrypt